 I’m researching Booker T. Washington’s relationship with the visual arts.

-Where did you go for college and what did you study?
+Where and what did you study as an undergraduate?

 I got my Bachelors Degree at Oberlin College where I majored in Studio Arts and minored in African-American Studies.
 I also received an MFA in Studio Arts from the University of Illinois at Chicago where I focused on video/photo and performance art.